pyeventsourcing/eventsourcing/docs/topics/domain.rst

 You may have noticed a certain amount of repetition in the definitions of the aggregates above.
 In several places, the same argument was defined in a command method, on an event class, and in an apply method.
 The library offers a more concise way to express aggregates by using a declarative syntax.
-This is probably the most concise way of expressing an event-sourced domain model across all programming languages.
+This is possibly the most concise way of expressing an event-sourced domain model across all programming languages.